 The United States Senate Youth Program sends two delegates from every state to spend a week in Washington, D.C., where they study our government firsthand.
 There is also a $10,000 college scholarship for each delegate.

-While in previous years, students had to apply through their school or district USSYP coordinator and only one student per school district was nominated, this year any high school junior or senior may apply to participate in the United States Senate Youth Program, provided they meet the criteria and secure signatures from their principal and school counselor.
-School counselors/USSYP coordinators who receive requests for the application from students should direct them to the application here (you may use short URL gadoe.org/USSYP).
+Georgia's United States Senate Youth Program application will be available in August 2022, and will be due October 7, 2022.
+Any Georgia high school junior or senior may apply to participate in the United States Senate Youth Program, provided they meet the criteria and secure signatures from their principal and school counselor.
+School counselors/USSYP coordinators who receive requests for the application from students should direct them to the application on this page (you may use short URL gadoe.org/USSYP) once posted.

 High school juniors and seniors who meet the following criteria are eligible to apply: